rolspace/blazor-football-scoreboard/README.md

 It is important to know that the test database runs on a different port (3307) than the application database (3306).

-[Adminer](https://www.adminer.org/) is included in the test database Docker Compose file.
+[Adminer](https://www.adminer.org/) is included in the Docker Compose file and it can be opened in the browser at http://localhost:8081.

 ### Running the tests